Smithfield, London: Demolition and development plans

-On 12 October 2012, Henderson Group unveiled its £160 million-plan for redeveloping the western side of the Central Market.
+On 12 October 2012, Henderson Group unveiled its £160 million plan for redeveloping the western side of the Central Market.
 Henderson proposed that the fish market, General Market and Red House buildings, all over a century old, be demolished to make way for restaurants, retailers and office buildings, while they would restore and retain much of the market building's original perimeter walls, with a new piazza being created in the General Market.
 Marcus Binney of the campaign group Save Britain's Heritage said: "This proposal constitutes the worst mutilation of a Victorian landmark in the last 30 years."

 Some of the buildings on Lindsey Street opposite the East Market were demolished in 2010 to allow the construction of the new Elizabeth line station at Farringdon.
-The demolished buildings include Smithfield House (an early 20th-century unlisted Hennebique concrete building), the Edmund Martin Ltd. shop (an earlier building with alterations dating to the 1930s), and two Victorian warehouses behind them.
+The demolished buildings included Smithfield House (an early 20th-century unlisted Hennebique concrete building), the Edmund Martin Ltd. shop (an earlier building with alterations dating to the 1930s), and two Victorian warehouses behind them.

-In March 2015, the Museum of London revealed plans to vacate its Barbican site and move into the General Market Building.
-The current site closed in December 2022, in order to facilitate the subsequent move.
+In March 2015, the Museum of London revealed plans to vacate its Barbican site at 150 London Wall and move into the General Market Building.
+The Barbican site closed on 4 December 2022, to prepare for the subsequent move.
+The foundation stone for its new West Smithfield site was unveiled on 16 October 2023, with the reopening of the museum at the new site still planned for 2026.